lingxiaoW/Paper-Notes/Reinforcement Learning in Robotics/Deep Q-Learning from Demonstrations.md

 * In many real-world settings of RL, we have access to data of the system being operated by its previous controller, but we don't have access to an accurate simulator of the system.
 * This paper presents an algorithm, deep Q-learning from demonstration (DDfD), that leverages small sets of demonstration data to massively accelerate the learning process.
 * DQfD works by combining temporal difference updates with supervised classification of the demonstrator's actions.
+* Straightforward solution of performing supervised learning on the demonstration data and then applying RL is not ideal since we want to use the demonstration data continuously throughout training as needed, rather than ignoring it.

 ## Deep Q-Learning from Demonstrations